eduardsui/defuse/README.md

 This library was written for one of my projects(edwork).

-The reason for writting this is that unlinke the two implementations of FUSE for Microsoft Windows that I am aware of (Dokan and WinFSP), defuse doesn't have any dependencies and doesn't require any driver installation or superuser privileges.
+The reason for writting this is that unlinke the two implementations of FUSE for Microsoft Windows that I am aware of (Dokan and WinFSP), `defuse` doesn't have any dependencies and doesn't require any driver installation or superuser privileges.
+In a nutshell defuse is fuse over Win32 APIs.
 Also, this code has no license restrictions (public domain).

 # Usage